 Nivolumab + stereotactic radiosurgery

-The Chordoma Foundation is proud to support this trial with a $300,000 research grant, made possible by the contributions of many in the chordoma community.
+The Chordoma Foundation is proud to support this clinical trial with a $300,000 research grant, made possible by the contributions of many in the chordoma community.
 It represents the culmination of research the Foundation has supported in Dr. Lim’s lab since 2011.
 We are grateful to everyone whose generosity and persistence over that time has helped bring this trial to fruition.

 Rationale for the trial